cs411-alawini/fa24-cs411-team082-GGWP/doc/Stage_4_ProjectProposal.md

 Discuss what you think your application achieved or failed to achieve regarding its usefulness.

 ## Schema and Data Changes
-Discuss if you changed the schema or source of the data for your application
+Discuss if you changed the schema or source of the data for your application.
+The data was cleaned to

 ## ER Diagram / Table Implementation Changes
-Discuss what you change to your ER diagram and/or your table implementations.
 What are some differences between the original design and the final design?
 Why?
 What do you think is a more suitable design?
+The Comment attribute in Comments was modified to be Message to reduce naming conflicts/confusions in the code.

 ## Functionalities Additions/Removals
 Discuss what functionalities you added or removed.
 Why?